 Open Path Collective – This nonprofit serves clients who lack health insurance or whose health insurance doesn’t provide adequate mental health benefits.
-Helping members access their choice of affordable in-person or online care from a vetted mental health professional.
+Helping members access their choice of affordable in-person or online care from vetted mental health professionals.

 Better Help – The world’s largest network of licensed, accredited, and experienced therapists who can help you with the ability to communicate when and how you want.